Have questions about Estonia’s Digital Nomad Visa? Read on for answers, including how it compares to e-Residency.

 As this is additional employment, registration of short-term employment and payment of the average salary in Estonia is not required.
 However, the main purpose and activity of the stay in Estonia must continue to be related to teleworking for the benefit of a company, customers or employer abroad.

-If a DNV-holder stays in Estonia for more than 183 days in a consecutive 12 month period, they will be considered an Estonian tax resident and should declare and pay taxes here.
-Read more about tax residency here.
+If a DNV-holder stays in Estonia for more than 183 days in a consecutive 12-month period, they will be considered an Estonian tax resident and should declare and pay taxes here.
+Read more about determining tax residency.

 Otherwise, please direct your specific tax questions to the Estonian Tax and Customs Board by email to nonresident@emta.ee.